dxFeed/dxfeed-python-api-web-widget-example/README.md

 ### Dash code:

 Dash is an efficient Python framework aimed at building web applications.
-We will use the app.py file without diving deep into specifics.
+We will go through the app.py file without diving deep into specifics.
 For detailed information, visit the [Dash official website](https://plotly.com/)

 #### Import components